tanmay-kapoor/MyASU-Automation/README.md

 ```

 ```
-SENDER-EMAIL       :  email used to create sendgrid api key
+SENDER_EMAIL       :  email used to create sendgrid api key
 ```